microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

     8. Add a task to score the model, to forecast future transactions using ScoreModel.py in "service/code" folder.
 This will create a scoring file

-    9. At this point, you have the option of choosing an artifact for your Release pipeline.
+    9. Now you are at a point of creating an artifact for your Release pipeline.
 An artifact is the deployable component of your applicaton/model.
-If you like to use Build Artifact, then you have two following steps to perform in Build pipeline.
+Build Artifact is one of the many artifact types.
+The following two tasks are required to create Build artifact in your Build pipeline.
         - Use Copy Files task to copy files from $(Build.SourcesDirectory) to $(Build.ArtifactStagingDirectory)
         - Use Publish Artifact task with $(Build.ArtifactStagingDirectory) as path to publish.
         Note: Alternatively, you have more Artifact options such as Model Artifact that you could use if you want to go that route.